FDA Drug Safety Communication:

 - difficulty urinating

 Some side effects can be serious.
-If you experience any of the following symptoms, stop taking codeine and call your doctor immediately or get emergency medical attention:
+If you experience any of the following symptoms or those listed in the IMPORTANT WARNINGS section, stop taking codeine and call your doctor immediately or get emergency medical attention:

 - agitation, hallucinations (seeing things or hearing voices that do not exist), fever, sweating, confusion, fast heartbeat, shivering, severe muscle stiffness or twitching, loss of coordination, nausea, vomiting, or diarrhea